Let's Talk →

 Step 02 · Tue 2:36 PM

-Googles “assisted living facility near me”
+Googles “assisted living near me”

 Your sponsored listing is in position 1.
 They click.